PageRank Optimization by Edge Selection: PageRank Optimization as a Markov Decision Process

 \subsection{Damping and Personalization}

-Now, we are going to extend our refined SSP formulation, in order to handle {\em damping}, as well.
-For the sake of simplicity, we will assume (AD), but it is easy remove it in a similar way as it was presented in Section \ref{dangling}.
-Note that assumption (AR) is always satisfied in case of damping.
+Now, we will extend our refined SSP formulation, in order to handle {\em damping}, as well.
+For the sake of simplicity, we will assume (AD), but it is easy to remove it in a similar way as it was presented in Section \ref{dangling}.
+Note that assumption (AR) is always satisfied in case of damping (cf.\ Section \ref{assumptions}).

-Damping can be interpreted as in each step we continue the random walk with probability $1-c$ and we restart it with probability $c$, where $c \in (0,1)$ is a damping constant.
-In this latter case, we choose the new starting state according to the probability distribution of a positive and stochastic personalization vector $\vec{z}$.
-In order to model this, we introduce a new global auxiliary state, $q$, which we will call the ``teleportation'' state, since random restarting is sometimes called teleportation \cite{Langville2006}.
+Damping can be interpreted as in each step we continue the random walk with probability $1-c$ and we restart it (``zapping'') with probability $c$, where $c \in (0,1)$ is a given damping constant.
+In this latter case, we choose the new starting state according to the probability distribution of a given positive and stochastic personalization vector $\vec{z}$.
+In order to model this, we introduce a new global auxiliary state, $q$, which we will call the {\em teleportation state}, since random restarting is sometimes referred to as ``teleportation'' \cite{Langville2006}.

 In order to take the effect of damping into account in each step, we place a new auxiliary state $h_i$ ``before'' each (non-auxiliary) state $i$ (see Figure \ref{f3}).
-Each action that leaded to $i$ in the previous formulation now leads to $h_i$.
-In $h_i$ we have only one available action (``nop'' abbreviating ``no operation'') which brings us to node $i$ with probability $1-c$ and to the teleportation state, $q$, with probability $c$, except for the target state, $v_t$, for which $h_{v_t}$ leads with probability one to $v_t$.
-In $q$, we have one available action which brings us with $\vec{z}$ distribution to the newly defined nodes,
+Each action that leads to $i$ in the previous formulation now leads to $h_i$.
+In $h_i$ we have only one available action (``nop'' abbreviating ``no operation'') which brings us to node $i$ with probability $1-c$ and to the teleportation state $q$ with probability $c$, except for the target state, $v_t$, for which $h_{v_t}$ leads with probability one to $v_t$.
+In state $q$, we have only one available action which brings us with distribution $\vec{z}$ to the newly defined nodes, that is we have

 All other transition-probabilities from $q$ are zero.
-Regarding the immediate-cost function: it is easy to see that we should not count the steps when we move through $h_i$, therefore, $g(h_i,u,i)=0$ and $g(h_i,u,q)=0$.
-However, we should count when we move out from the teleportation state, i.e., $g(q, u, i) = 1$ for all state $i$ and action $u$.
+Regarding the cost function: it is easy to see that we should not count the steps when we move through $h_i$, therefore, $g(h_i,u,i)=0$ and $g(h_i,u,q)=0$.
+However, we should count when we move out from state $q$, i.e., $g(q, u, i) = 1$ for all $i$ and $u$.